Can You Guess the Most Popular Slang Term in Your State?

 Buckeye is a slang term from which state?

-Hint: Aviation heroes the Wright Brothers were born in this state.
+Hint: Aviation heroes the Wright Brothers grew up in this state.

 In Ohio, buckeye is versatile word.
 It can describe a native Ohioan, the previously pictured tree and its accompanying nut, and a chocolate-covered peanut butter candy popular in the state.